-My fashion “goal” is to make my Pinterest Walk In Closet board a reality; basically I know what I’m looking for.
+My personal fashion “goal” is to make my Pinterest Walk In Closet board a reality; basically I know what I’m looking for.
 If you’re looking to elevate your look in a way that looks more expensive, you should make a mood board or Pinterest board of looks and pieces that inspire you.
-I stopped shopping for trends a long time ago.
+My idea of looking expensive may not be your idea of looking expensive.
 My Pinterest board is what helps me seek out the pieces that I end up finding.
 There are times where I find something that isn’t “on my board” that would be if I had seen a photo of it, but that is also what makes shopping fun, the unexpected pieces that become instant favorites.
 In a time where athleisure and work from home style is taking over, having my Pinterest boards has been super helpful to help me navigate and build my style.

 Pinterest is where I find and keep all of my fashion inspiration, but it also helps me from spending unnecessary money on random things I will never end up wearing.
 Shopping with intention is how you build your closet out and how you learn the art of picking timeless pieces.
-I’m not a fast fashion girl, so you won’t catch me in MOST of what is seen, I like what I like and I want to wear that all the time, so I shop for things that look expensive that I can wear over and over and over again.
-People swear I have a million clothes, you would actually be so surprised to see how small my wardrobe is, but the pieces wear well and wear with other things in a ton of ways, so it for sure can come off that way.
+I’ve jumped off of the fast fashion train, so you won’t catch me in MOST of what is seen, I like what I like and I want to wear that all the time, so I shop for things that look expensive that I can wear over and over and over again.
+You would actually be so surprised to see how small my wardrobe is, but the pieces wear well and wear with other things in a ton of ways, so it for sure can come off that way.

 The easiest way to look expensive on any budget is by picking pieces that are of a rich material.
 Velvet, satin, leather, knit, fur, denim, latex (depending on the piece) and sheers are my go to.
 Depending on the piece they always lean toward looking expensive.
 These materials wear well, last longer and guaranty you will get your use out of them all year long instead of just for a season.

-My closet is literally full of chunky knit sweaters, satin skirts, faux fur coats, velvet dresses and pants.
+My closet is full of chunky knit sweaters, satin skirts, faux fur coats, velvet dresses and pants.
 They are easy, effortless and whether it’s a day time occasion or a night time occasion these materials always give me that laid back luxury look that I go for.
-People have actually been shocked to know that some of my most amazing pieces are from Forever 21 or Old Navy.
-I always say it’s not what you wear, it’s how you wear it and picking something in the right texture or material not only elevates your look, it is an easy way to look expensive on any budget.
+It’s how you wear it and picking something in the right texture or material not only elevates your look, it is an easy way to look expensive on any budget.

 Designer pieces, whether dripped in logos or other familiar designs definitely give off that expensive look, but as I get older and search for things that will live beyond a season, I started gravitating toward understated luxury items.
-I love a good logo mania vibe, but I like a few “if you know, than you know” pieces.
+I love a good logo mania vibe, but I like a few “if you know, you know” pieces.
 My Alexander Wang bag or even my Brandon Blackwood bags are truly the definition of that.
-If you don’t know and/or don’t care about the Rocky bags, you would never know who I’m carrying.
-If you know the studs on a Rocky bag, then you know it’s a Wang bag.

 My favorite resale sites that I trust are: